UK Decay: History

 In early 1982, Fresh Records collapsed, and UK Decay were caught up in the ensuing management buyout by what would become Jungle Records.
 With the help of John Loder and Southern Studios, they managed to buy up the rights to their back catalogue and set up their own label, UK Decay Records.
-Loder also introduced them to Penny Rimbaud from Crass, which resulted in the Rising from the Dread 12" EP (featuring the 10-minute epic "Werewolf") being issued on Crass' Corpus Christi label in August 1982.
+Loder also introduced them to Penny Rimbaud from Crass, which resulted in the Rising from the Dread 12-inch EP (featuring the 10-minute epic "Werewolf") being issued on Crass' Corpus Christi label in August 1982.
 However, despite a strong showing in the independent charts and an ever-expanding fanbase, the five years of continuous touring took their toll and UK Decay split up in December 1982.
 Posthumous cassette-only live album A Night for Celebration was released in mid 1983.

 Abbo, Harle and Branch would regroup with new guitarist Albie de Luca (formerly of Gene Loves Jezebel) as Furyo in mid-1983, releasing two mini-albums through the following year and recording an unreleased album before splitting again in early 1985.

 Spon went on to form In Excelsis with former members of Ritual; the group released several singles and an album on Jungle Records.
 He later formed the trio the Big Eye, released two EPS and a CD during 1994–95 on the Hydrogen Dukebox label.
 He also released several solo singles and two techno albums (from 1997 through 2011) under the name "Nostramus".

 Branch played bass in Peter Murphy's band from 1986 to 1992, appearing on several albums.

 Steve Harle, who like Abbo, later worked in tour management, died in May 1995 in Bangalore, India.